Symptoms Of Nerve Damage After Dental Injection

 Just our opinion but if there has been no changes after about 2 years, its highly unlikely that anything will happen after that.
 Typically it wouldn't get worse so it would probably just be as is after that point.

-Nerve damage after a dental injection is a very rare occurence but if it does happen, the most common symptom is persistent numbness afterwards.
+Nerve damage after a dental injection is a very rare occurrence but if it does happen, the most common symptom is persistent numbness afterwards.
 It may affect the sensations of your teeth, jaw, gums, tongue, and cheek.
 Sometimes you can even get a burning or tingling sensation in all of the affected areas.

 Usually it'll only affect the side, which received the numbing shot.
 The contralateral side will be unaffected.
 Fortunately, the vast majority of the injuries do have a complete spontaneous recovery within 8 weeks.